DavesCodeMusings/CloudPi/docs/install-ldap.md

 ___

 _Light travels faster than sound.
-This is why some people appear bright until they speak. &mdash;Steven Wright_
+This is why some people appear bright until they speak. &mdash;Alan Dundes_